baileywickham/imagerec-ml/README.md

 # imagerec-ml
 ANDY OR NOT ANDY
 This is our brand new machine learning testing program that may or may not ever work.
-The first itteration will be facial recongition that looks at wether the photo is Andy or not Andy.
+The first itteration will be facial recongition that looks at whether the photo is Andy or not Andy.

-Created by Bailey Wickham, Andy Nguien(sorry), and Keagan Nave with help from Eric Cambell.
+Created by Bailey Wickham, Andy Nguien(sorry), and Keegan Nave with help from Eric Cambell.

 We are using: